Learning to Segment Liquids in Real-world Images: Experiments

 \textbf{Architecture components}.
 Table~\ref{tab:ablation-arch} evaluates the effectiveness of our proposed method.
 For this part, in addition to the IoU and PA metrics, we calculate the pixel precision and F1 score.
-The F1 score is a combination of both the recall and precision metrics, and is calculated as $F1=2\cdot\frac{precision \cdot recall}{precision+recall}$.
-For our baseline, we use EoMT, pretrained with a DINOv2 backbone as per the original implementation.
-Through experimentation we find that initializing the model with weights from the more recent SigLIP2 encoder provides significantly better performance for our following tasks.
+For our baseline, we use EoMT with a DINOv2 backbone.
+Through experimentation we find that initializing the encoders with weights from the SigLIP2 backbone provides significantly better performance for our following tasks.
 We then show that the performance of mask segmentation already improves by just using the boundary branch as an auxiliary task, demonstrating the necessity of factoring in the boundary when segmenting liquids.
 Finally, we show that incorporating cross-attention between the mask branch and the boundary branch further enhances segmentation performance by enabling the mask branch to integrate boundary features effectively.
 With this, our full network is able to attain the highest performance on all four metrics.

 \textbf{Impact of parameter $\omega$}.
-We use this parameter in Equation~\ref{eq:loss} to balance the loss between the mask branch and the boundary branch.
-Different values of $\omega$ are tested in Table~\ref{tab:ablation-omega}.
-We find that values beyond 200 is when additional performance benefits level out.
+This parameter is used to balance loss between the mask and boundary branches.
+Different values of $\omega$ are tested in Table~\ref{tab:ablation-omega}, and we find that performance levels out at values beyond 200.